blacklightpy/vaultofknowledge/World Building/Science and Engineering/Information and Communication Technology/Information Security/Diffie-Hellman Key Exchange.md

-It is used to form a shared secret between two parties to use symmetric key encryption.
+Diffie-Hellman key exchange is a method used to form a shared secret between two parties over a public network to use symmetric key encryption.
 Symmetric key encryption is preferred for live communications, because asymmetric key encryption is often very difficult.
 # Theory
 $a^b \: \text{mod} \: p = (a \: \text{mod} \: p)^b$
 [Proof: Just use binomial expansion, assuming $a = np+m$, making $a \: \text{mod} \: p = m$]